eyedeekay/i2p.plugins.tor-manager/DOCKER.md

 ============

 It is also possible to run this from within a Docker container to avoid interacting with your base system(for the most part).
+Use these commands to build the container.
+It will take a while, I need to work on reducing the number of dependencies it installs.

 ```sh
 git clone https://i2pgit.org/idk/i2p.plugins.tor-manager.git i2p.plugins.tor-manager && i2p.plugins.tor-manager